 Anyone who remembers having to set aside half a day to stand in line at a government office knows that we’ve come a long way in recent years.
-Today, roughly 84 percent of the world’s countries provide their citizens with access to at least one online transactional service, and the global average is 14.1
+Today, roughly 84% of the world’s countries provide their citizens with access to at least one online transactional service; the global average is 14 services.1

-Chief Information Security Officers (CISOs) across government sectors implicitly understand that passwords alone are insufficient protection against cybercriminals.
-For evidence, just consider the rising incidence of phishing, ransomware attacks, and financial fraud during the course of the pandemic.
+Chief information security officers (CISOs) across government sectors implicitly understand that passwords alone are insufficient protection against cybercriminals.
+For evidence, just consider the rising incidence of phishing, ransomware attacks, and financial fraud over the course of the pandemic.

 Clearly, new approaches are required.

 In reconceiving the ways digital identities are created, secured, and used, governments are coming to understand that they must go beyond the basics.
 Rather than simply developing solutions that give users easier access to online services—and creating ever more silos of sensitive, and often inadequately protected, private data in the process—industries are waking up to the true potential of digital identity.

 As a result, the focus is now shifting from considerations about how to simplify authentication toward strategies that enable the digital exchange of verifiable, identity-linked information of any kind.
 This requires governments to carefully think through how they can reduce the need to store citizen data by empowering citizens to directly own and control that data.

 One particular approach, self-sovereign identity (SSI), is fast emerging as apowerful contender for future digital-identity infrastructure.
 With itsemphasis on open-source standards, open and decentralized infrastructure, and an inverted model for data ownership, SSI allows reusable, verifiablecredentials (think digitally signed documents) to be issued directly tocitizens’ mobile identity wallets, rather than have them be stored incentralized government or big-tech databases.